ruiwei777/myblog/README.md

 MIT

 # TODO
-1. move the `react folder outside`.
+1. migrate all js to ts
+2. disallow implicit in tsconfig
-2. Update React to v16.
+3. Update React to v16.